mercurymedia/elm-ag-grid/README.md

 ## Custom views for cells

-Custom cell content (such as a button or link) can be created and used as a separate Elm application.
-This application must be defined as `Browser.element` in load it into the table cell.
+A custom view for the cell (such as a button or link) can be defined with a separate Elm application which gets rendered into the cell.
+The application must therefore be defined as `Browser.element`.

 FYI, there are two components in the [example application](https://github.com/mercurymedia/elm-ag-grid/tree/main/examples) used that you might find very useful.